-The Career and Technical Education Dual Credit program is a cooperative between WISD and Navarro College designed to give WISD students an opportunity to earn credits towards an Associates of Applied Science (A.A.S.) degree and/or certificate in a chosen field.
-Qualifying and participating students may earn college and high school credit in selected Career and Technical Education classes concurrently and receive a grade report from both WHS and Navarro College.
-Please check with your school counselor or CTE Coordinator for current Navarro CTE dual credit course offerings.
+The Dual Credit Technical program is a cooperative between WISD and Navarro College designed to give students an opportunity to earn credits toward an Associates of Applied Science Degree or Certificate in a chosen technical field.
+Participating students may earn college and high school credit in selected Career and Technical classes concurrently and receive a grade report from both WGHS and Navarro College.